-Hedge fund manager and philanthropist George Soros was born "Gyorgy Schwartz" in Budapest, Hungary to a non-observant Jewish family.
+Hedge fund Manager and Philanthropist, George Soros was born "Gyorgy Schwartz" in Budapest, Hungary to a non-observant Jewish family.
 In 1936, the family changed its name to Soros due to increasing anti-Semitism.
 He appears to have officially changed his name to George Soros.
 Soros migrated to England in 1947, and earned a Bachelor's degree from the London School of Economics in 1952.
 Moved to New York City, New York in 1956 and worked as an Arbitrage Trader at F. M. Mayer.
-In 1959, was hired ...Contact us to see more Biography
+In 1959, he was ...Contact us to see more Biography

 - Institution Name: